In March Huawei launched the P40 Pro. It is the company’s latest flagship Android phone.

 Android, not Google

 This is a problem for the Huawei P40 Pro because it is the first major Android phone from a top brand that doesn’t include Google Mobile Services.

 Last May the Trump Administration placed heavy sanctions on Huawei.
 The company is not allowed to licence or otherwise use US-made technology.

 Which means Huawei’s new phones can only use the open source version of Android.

 Moreover, new Huawei phones can’t offer Gmail, Google Maps or You Tube.
 Huawei is cut adrift from the Google Play Store.
 You can’t pay for stuff using Google Pay.

 Clever, up to a point

 Huawei has found one clever workaround the problem.
 It has re-released versions of earlier phones that are still allowed to use these services.
 The Huawei P30 Pro recently appeared complete with everything Android.

 That works if customers don’t mind buying what could be thought of as old technology.
-Not that 99 percent of users would ever know the technology is old, it still feels modern enough.
-As my P30 Pro review says, you get a lot of camera.
+Not that 99 per cent of users would ever know the technology is old, it still feels modern enough.
+As this P30 Pro review says, you get a lot of camera.

 P40 Pro buyers are stuck with Huawei’s own homegrown ecosystem.
 You get Huawei’s unexciting EMUI 10 operating system wrapped around Android and a handful of substitute apps.
 The apps might get the job done, but while some buyers may be satisfied others may not warm to them.